Hotel cancels team booking after illness

-Swansea hotel defends decision to cancel Southampton booking after illness
+Swansea hotel defends cancelling Southampton booking after illness

-A hotel has defended its decision to cancel Southampton Football Club's booking before their key Premier League relegation clash at Swansea City.
+A hotel has defended its decision to cancel Southampton Football Club's rooms before their key Premier League relegation clash at Swansea City.

-The Saints were due stay at Swansea's Marriott ahead of their crunch game on Tuesday night but claim the booking was cancelled at the last minute.
+The Saints were due stay at the Marriott ahead of the game but said the booking was cancelled at the last minute.

-The hotel denied suggestions of dirty tricks and said they followed "normal procedures" after an illness outbreak.
+The hotel said it cancelled large bookings after some guests became ill.

+Public Health Wales said it was investigating a "potential infectious disease incident".

 Southampton stayed Monday night at the Vale of Glamorgan hotel near Cardiff.